NGSAnalysisOnBeocatClass/weekly_problems/week3_problems.md

 **creating @lengths**

 To get the length of a string, you can use the function `length()`;
-Note that length will return the length of a sequence INCLUDING THE \n.
+Note that length will return the length of a sequence INCLUDING THE `\n`.
 To remove this and other space characters, process DNA seqeunce data with the regex `s/\s//g`

 This will remove all whitespace and prevent length from reporting `\n` as part of the sequence length.